arya-analytics/delta/docs/rfc/220716-ontology.md

 can naively approach the problem by binding a permission object to the user stating what channels they have access to, and then add a gate somewhere in our segment write pipeline that checks whether the user can perform the action.
 The fault in this
-design is that *validating the permissions of a user is not core to the algorithms for writing segments to a channel*.
+design is that validating the permissions of a user is *not* core to the algorithms for writing segments to a channel.
 By adding explicit permission checks to the pipeline, we expand the scope of the segment writer beyond a single responsibility.

 This problem appears in the user service as well.
 By adding explicit permission fields